ogbeborEmmanuel/OgbeborEmmanuel/README.md

-## Hi ✌ i am Emmanuel Ogbebor
+# Hi ✌ i am Emmanuel Ogbebor

-# About Me

-I’m Emmanuel Ogbebor, a front-end developer.
-I focus on building clean, responsive, and user-friendly interfaces with modern JavaScript tools.

-# Tech Stack
+Frontend developer with experience and a passion for creating modern and responsive websites and applications.
+Proficient in HTML, CSS, JavaScript, React and more, with experience in responsive design and web application development.

+🌍  I'm based in Nigeria
+🖥️  See my portfolio at [osec0des.netlify.app](https://osec0des.netlify.app/)
+✉️  You can contact me at [ose.codes@gmail.com](mailto:ose.codes@gmail.com) 🧠  I'm learning Next.js and TypeScript
+⚡  I train and compete in street workout

 <p align="left">
   <img src="https://img.shields.io/badge/-JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="JavaScript" />